 Living Parallel Lives In A Transactional Relationship

 Drifting Apart Many couples successfully have lives running in parallel, yet at the same time are able to merge (without being enmeshed), be close to each other in satisfying ways, so the relationship is fostered and nurtured.
 Yet some of us may be going through the motions in a sort of transactional relationship and struggle with how to connect, disconnect and reconnect (for some of us this may be linked to our painbody).
-We may have become like distant friends, siblings, close yet distant in this transactional relationship and withdrawn at certain aspects, avoid passion (see also Sexual Desire, Passion, Eroticism, Imagination, Fantasy, Drives, Urges, Impulses), conflict or confrontation (see also Relationship Style, Attachment Patterns).
+We may have become like distant friends, siblings, close yet distant in this transactional relationship and withdrawn at certain aspects, avoid passion (see also Sexual Desire, Energy, Passion, Eroticism, Imagination, Fantasy, Drives, Urges, Impulses), conflict or confrontation (see also Relationship Style, Attachment Patterns).
 Over time, distance between us and our partner may have increased.
 We may live together, yet live alone, feel lonely.
 The space between being autonomous and part of a couple may have opened up a chasm in our relationship or marriage.
 We may have slipped into separate routines, transactions.
 Most things may have become separate: separate schedules, interests, goals, maybe friends, even lives.
 One or both of our careers may have taken on such importance, that we have drifted away from nurturing our relationship.
 Emotional neglect may have set in.
 Deciding to prioritise our partner and relationship again may be important.
 Being together as part of a couple may have become difficult.
 We may feel trapped, disappointed, lost or lonely in our separate roles, as if each of us are living parallel lives, missing intimate human contact.
 The relationship may have become in limbo, stagnant or draining.
 Our identities are separate, yet the identity and romance of the relationship may have been lost.
 Like the polarities of a magnet, what once attracted us, we may now push away.
 At times it can seem as if we speak different languages.
-Learning or choosing how to be together again - spending quality time and be intimate may be a further challenge.
+Investing our time and energy in the relationship, learning, choosing how to be together again - spending quality time and be intimate may be a further challenge.
 Evaluating our priorities, choosing to prioritise our relationship or marriage and forgoing other activities may also be important.
 Relationship counselling and marriage psychotherapy can discuss these issues of distance and closeness and how you want to make the relationship flourish, nurturing it, if that is your choice.
-(See also Neglecting Us, Our Relationship Or Marriage)
+(See also Neglecting Ourself, Our Relationship Or Marriage)

 Procrastination In The Relationship Or Marriage

 Putting Things Off When we put things off, store things up (including committing to our relationship), this tends not only to affect us, but also our partner, and the relationship counselling or marriage therapy may look into what may lay behind this.
 Some of us may procrastinate without knowing why.
-Others may use procrastination (putting things off or avoiding things - see also Procrastination, Indecisiveness & Lateness) as a shield or weapon in our relationship in order to control or avoid things by being passive aggressive.
+Others may use procrastination (putting things off or avoiding things - see also Procrastination Counselling, Indecisiveness & Lateness) as a shield or weapon in our relationship in order to control or avoid things by being passive aggressive.
 We may find it hard to acknowledge to our partner there is a problem (or our partner may struggle to acknowledge there is a problem).
 We can make it difficult for people to know we are doing it on purpose.
 We may resent requests or not like being told what to do, how to do it, yet feel uncomfortable saying that.
 And in our reaction we can refuse to respond and use procrastination to control when we accomplish tasks.
 We may struggle to have full and frank discussions and decide not to talk about things, so we let them go, yet inside they affect us and our partner.
 Standing up, asserting ourselves, saying "No" or expressing our anger may be our struggle, as we believe any conflict or confrontation may make things worse, so will do anything to avoid an argument.
-Our relationship, marriage may have been conflict avoidant (see also Avoiding Conflict, Fear of Confrontation and Assertiveness).
+Our relationship, marriage may have been conflict avoidant (see also Avoiding Conflict, Fear of Confrontation, Fear Of Conflict and Assertiveness).
 We can also avoid contact so as not to be asked something we would rather not do.
 We may believe our partner hasn't the right to make demands of us.
 And even if they do, the tone and manner they are using puts us off.
 Inside we may be full of fear, dread or rage.
-Holding our anger in, we may also use silence as a controlling technique ...
+Holding our anger in, we may also use silence as a controlling technique.

 Apathy, Indifference In The Relationship Or Marriage

 Being Apathetic The ordinariness of living or sense of boredom may arise, which may point to our own feelings, needs, beliefs and nothing to do with our partner.
 We may find that over time we may have become apathetic, indifferent not only about life in general but also about our relationship or marriage.
-One or both of us may have taken each other, or the relationship, marriage, for granted, lost our curiosity, dynamism, vitality, lightheartedness, playfulness, carefreeness, laughter, fun, pleasure and our sense of humour.
+One or both of us may have taken each other, or the relationship, marriage, for granted, lost our curiosity, dynamism, vitality, light-heartedness, playfulness, carefreeness, laughter, fun, pleasure and our sense of humour.
 Romance, spontaneity and surprises, mystery, risk may also be absent.
 Our grievances may have long since been aired or gone unheard.
 Our self-respect or respect for our partner may have dwindled.
 Bored or mired in inaction we may be unhappy, unfulfilled or developed unhealthy habits or addictions.
 Our relationship or marriage may simply be convenient for us, and we either go along with it, or wait for someone else to come along.
 We may have stopped trying, given up attempting to rekindle the flame of our relationship or marriage.
 Never disagreeing, avoiding all conflict, may not help us.
 The relationship counselling and marriage counselling can help uncover what else may lay behind any apathy, indifference and what happened to passion, desire, love, sexual energy.

 Abandoning Our Partner & Us In The Relationship

-Abandoning Things We may have decided we have certain "abandonment issues" or have a fear of abandonment.
-We may have played a role in abandoning certain things in our relationship or marriage, and relationship counselling or marriage therapy can consider this, uncover what may lay behind this and any future responses.
+Abandoning Things We may have decided we have certain "abandonment issues" or have a fear of loss, abandonment, rejection.
+We may have played a role in abandoning certain things in our relationship or marriage, and relationship counselling or marriage therapy can consider this (see also In A High Maintenance Relationship), uncover what may lay behind this and any future responses.
 We may have become stuck in some ways, closed off, shut down or struggle to engage, have withdrawn or become withholding.
 This can be frustrating for us and our partner.
 Feeling lonely around our partner, in order to avoid and protect against our core pain (e.g. loneliness or heartbreak) we can abandon ourselves, keep our heart closed, go into our heads, disconnect, become harsh or judgemental.
 We may avoid upsetting our partner for fear they might leave, yet in doing so we may at some level have abandoned us by not speaking our own truth.
 Others may end up behaving unlovingly towards their partner (e.g. our withdrawal, judgements or attacks, crushing behaviour).
 Any unwanted feelings, boredom in us, aspects of us we don't like can get passed over to our partner.
 We may continue to believe that we are unable to handle the core pain in us now, trying to avoid this, mirroring how we were unable to handle pain as a child.
 (See Influence Of Our Past On Our Relationship Or Marriage)

 Emotional Neglect & Letting Ourself Go